How to Make a Cooking Video in 10 Minutes?

 4. Mic, I think this is optional, but if you want to, you might want to get a boom that you can hang over what you’re cooking so it can pick up the sound.

 5. Video Editing Application.
-There is free software available. iMovie (free) for MAC, Windows Movie Maker (free) for PC, or Filmora Wondershare Editor (inexpensive and easy to use for beginners, for MAC & PC)
+There is free software available. iMovie (free) for MAC, Windows Movie Maker is no longer supported, but you can use Windows Photos for basic video editing on PC, or Filmora Wondershare Editor (inexpensive and easy to use for beginners, for MAC & PC)

 6 TIPS for the Production of Cooking Videos:

-Once you’re equipped with all these, here are a few tips on making quality and helpful cooking videos that will do well online.
+Once you’ve acquired all these, here are a few tips on making quality, helpful cooking videos that will be successful online.

 1. Camera Setup.
-If you’re planning to include yourself or the chef in the video, you’ll need to do 2 shoots.
-1 is an angle focused on the chef.
+You must do two shoots if you plan to include yourself or the chef in the video.
+One will be from an angle focused on the chef.

-And second, are close-up shots of the food being prepared and cooked.
-One of the most popular angles is the top view angle that you usually see online, such as the ones being done by Tasty.
+Second, there are close-up shots of the food being prepared and cooked.
+One of the most popular angles is the top view angle you usually see online, such as the ones done by Tasty.

-If you make your edits seamless enough, it can look like the two shots are working together in real-time.
+If you make your edits seamless enough, it can look like the two shots work together in real-time.

-Or you can simply do a top view of everything, which gives your viewer a close-up look at everything that’s happening, and you can just add narration in the background of the video or a simple instructional text.
+Or you can simply do a top-down view, giving your viewer a close-up look at everything happening.
+In the background of the video, you can add narration or simple instructional text.

 2. Have a clean and organized workspace.
 One of the biggest proponents of these videos is good set dressing.
 You don’t want a dirty cooking surface.
 You want cool, clean things to attract people to watch your videos.